双指针技巧秒杀七道链表题目

 };

-Of course, there is an advanced version of this problem, which is LeetCode's Problem 142 "Linked List Cycle II": If there is a cycle in the linked list, how do you find the start of the cycle?
+Certainly, there is an advanced version of this problem, which is LeetCode Problem 142 "Linked List Cycle II": How do you find the starting point of a cycle in a linked list?

 class Solution {